demingongo/linuxstuff/arch_install_base.md

 umount /dev/sxyn
 ```

-Or maybe the device has logical volumes and group volumes.
+Maybe the device also has logical volumes and group volumes.
 You have to remove them first:
 ```sh
 # remove logical volumes from a volume group
 lvremove volume_group_name